HewlettPackard/cxi-k8s-device-plugin/README.md

 ##### - CXI Services Enabled

-This step must be executed for every node and every Slingshot NIC that servers the Kubernetes cluster:
+This step must be executed for every node and every Slingshot NIC that serves the Kubernetes cluster:
 ```
 cxi_service enable -d cxiX -s 1
 ```